-This report highlights and compares fish survey data gathered from historic fish surveys of the Conewago Creek that were completed in 1972, 1973, June of 2007, June and October of 2012, June 2015, June 2018, and June 2021.
+This report highlights and compares fish survey data gathered from historic fish surveys of the Conewago Creek that were completed in 1972, 1973, June of 2007, June and October of 2012, June 2015, June 2018, June 2021, and June 2024.
 The data collected in the 1970's was completed by York College of Pennsylvania.
 The 2007 survey was performed by the Tri-County Conewago Creek Association.
-The 2012, 2015, 2018, and 2021 surveys were coordinated by the Conewago Creek Initiative with expertise provided by the Lancaster County Conservation District, the Susquehanna River Basin Commission, and Larry Coble.
+The 2012, 2015, 2018, 2021 and 2024 surveys were coordinated by the Conewago Creek Initiative with expertise from partners including the Lancaster County Conservation District, the Susquehanna River Basin Commission, and Larry Coble.